strapi/strapi/docs/3.x.x/guides/deployment.md

 - **OPTIONAL:** `Choose a hostname` or leave as-is.
 - Click the green `Create` button.

 **Digital Ocean** will create your **Droplet** and indicate the progress with a percentage bar.
-You may continue to the next steps, once this is complete.
+Once this is complete, you may continue to the next steps.

 ### Setup production server and install Node.js

-These next steps involved setting up a production server and user access for development.
+These next steps will help you to _set up a production server_ and _set up a non-root user_ for managing your server.

 Follow the official [Digital Ocean docs for initial server set-up using Ubuntu 18.04](https://www.digitalocean.com/community/tutorials/initial-server-setup-with-ubuntu-18-04).
-These steps will have you complete the following actions:
+These docs will have you complete the following actions:

 1. [Logging and set up root user access to your server with SSH](https://www.digitalocean.com/community/tutorials/initial-server-setup-with-ubuntu-18-04#step-1-%E2%80%94-logging-in-as-root).
 2. [Creating a new user](https://www.digitalocean.com/community/tutorials/initial-server-setup-with-ubuntu-18-04#step-2-%E2%80%94-creating-a-new-user).